 The Company has no income from operations and is dependent upon raising funds through the issuance of shares or disposing of interests in its mineral properties (by option, joint venture or outright sale) to finance acquisitions, exploration and development of mineral properties, and meet general and administrative expenses.
-While the Company currently has sufficient working capital to fund its operations for the ensuing twelve months, in the long-term there can be no assurance that it will be successful in securing the financing required to continue operations and advance its mineral projects.
+While the Company currently has sufficient working capital to fund its operations for the ensuing twelve months, a substantial portion of this working capital consists of marketable securities that fluctuate in value and may have to be sold to raise cash.
+In the long-term there can be no assurance that the Company will be successful in securing the financing required to continue operations and advance its mineral projects.

-During the current six-month period, the Company incurred cash administrative expenses of \$328,679 and cash exploration and evaluation expenses of \$758,769.
+During the current nine-month period, the Company incurred cash administrative expenses of \$531,633 and cash exploration and evaluation expenses of \$957,774.
 Exploration costs include \$346,365 in drilling costs incurred at La Esperanza.
 This drill program was completed in April 2017 and therefore such costs would only be incurred in future if further drill programs are undertaken.
 The administrative budget and exploration and land holding budgets for each of the Company's properties are established depending on expected cash resources and such budgets are regularly adjusted according to actual cash resources.